 The CURT 16055 Bent Plate 5th Wheel Rail Gooseneck Hitch

 - Size: 26 x 14 x 8 In

 This is a product that comes with a traditional built and able to fit all standard 5th wheel hitch model.
 With its small size and lightweight, this adapter can support an impressive trailer gross weight of up to 25,000 lbs.
 The installation and removal process can be done relatively fast as usual.
 Utilize a carbide coating, the adapter can withstand a tremendous amount of rust, scratching and UV light.
 And if you still have any worry, a 7-year warranty will surely give you peace of mind.
 That is a proof of the manufacturer confidence in this product.

 - MAXIMUM FUNCTIONALITY.
 This unique gooseneck hitch is a 5th wheel to gooseneck adapter.
-It is designed to drop into existing 5th wheel base rails in your truck bed and enable gooseneck towing.
-It allows you to maximize the functionality of your truck for
+It is designed to drop into existing 5th wheel base rails in your truck bed and enable gooseneck towing

 And that would be most of the stuff you need to know about 5th wheel to gooseneck adapter.
 Fairly easy to understand, right?
 With this adapter, you don’t have to replace your 5th wheel hitch to a gooseneck one so you can tow gooseneck trailer.
 Require only 15 – 30 minutes to install or remove, the adapter is a quick and cost-effective solution to when you need to tow something.
 You can also get a suitable adapter to your truck too if you follow the instructions above.
 No matter if it’s gooseneck or 5th wheel, you can easily tow trailers with either of the hitches.

 Last update on 2021-09-17 / Affiliate links / Images from Amazon Product Advertising API